kalabox/kalabox/docs/troubleshooting.md

     ![List of host only adapter in VirtualBox](./images/hostonlyadapters.png)
 <br>
 4. Delete any of the adapters that aren't being used by one of your virtual machines.

+### Installation hangs in last minute

+Sometimes `docker` certs and config from an older version of docker can intefere with installation of Kalabox.
+To work around these issues you can try:

+1. Uninstalling Kalabox
+2. Removing `~/.docker` folders
+3. Reinstalling Kalabox

+!!!
+Note "Be careful removing `~/.docker`"
+    You might want to make sure that you do not have other docker based products that require some of the config in `~/.docker`.